 Residents of the North Quadra area who meet the eligibility requirements can fill in the registration form

-Intake appointments will not be booked until proof of address/eligibility is received at the clinic.
-See the eligibilty criteria below
+Intake appointments will not be booked until proof of address/eligibility is confirmed.
+See the eligibility criteria below

 Appointment wait times will vary and depend on doctor and nurse practitioner staffing and demand from the community.
 Please do not contact the clinic to enquire about wait times, staff will not be able to provide an estimate.
 The clinic will review the resident's eligibility to be a patient at the clinic, and contact the resident to schedule an intake appointment if they meet the requirements.